 Another important supporter was the Dutch art historian Karel H. de Haas, who heard Hambidge lecture in New York in 1918, and then published some of his theories in Holland in 1920.
 Most important perhaps are the writings of the mathematician Matila Ghyka (1881-1965), who in The Geometry of Art and Life (1946) acknowledged Hambidge’s seminal mathematical discoveries, and provided a larger context for Hambidge’s ideas.

 Hambidge’s critics included David Smith, professor of mathematics at Columbia University, Rhys Carpenter, classical scholar at Bryn Mawr College, and the mathematician Edwin M. Blake.
 The exchanges in the scholarly press between the two sides became heated, especially when Hambidge’s side had difficulty getting their opinions in print: The Nation, which had published Smith’s attack, refused to publish Goodyear’s article, which was subsequently published in The American Architect.
-The Journal of American Archeology, which had published Carpenter’s attack, refused to publish Caskey’s rebuttal.
+Then The Journal of American Archeology, which had published Carpenter’s attack, refused to publish Caskey’s rebuttal.

 Bragdon’s explanation of dynamic symmetry that appeared in the October 1924 issue of Architectural Record, following Hambidge’s death in January, however, was a sign that many architects, designers, and artists had adopted the system.